paulranum11/SPLiT-Seq_demultiplexing/README.md

 UMI tools: https://github.com/CGATOxford/UMI-tools

-# Usage
+# Getting Started
 Download this git repository .zip file or clone this repository using `git clone`.
-The downloaded directory will contain three (Round1, Round2, and Round3) barcode files as well as a small and medium sized example dataset derrived from the 100_CNS_nuclei dataset GEO assession: GSM3017260 (SRR6750041).
+The downloaded directory will contain three (Round1, Round2, and Round3) barcode files as well as a small example dataset derrived from the 100_CNS_nuclei dataset GEO assession: GSM3017260 (SRR6750041).
 The full sized datasets can be downloaded from the following European Nucleotide Archive address https://www.ebi.ac.uk/ena/data/view/SRR6750041

-To run the script type `bash splitseqdemultiplex.sh`

-Users may increase the speed thorugh parallelization of the matepair and UMI finding parts of the script by increasing the number of cores availible.
-This can be set by entering the number of cores you wish to use in the `numcores="4"` parameter of the splitseqdemultiplex.sh file.
-Simply replace 4 with your desired number of cores.
-If you are working on a cluster you can submit this script to your queue by adding a standard header to the file and submitting using `qsub`.
+The executable file is called `splitseqdemultiplex.sh` it is written in for bash and can be called using `bash splitseqdemultiplex.sh`

+# Options
+-n | --numcores # indicates the number of cores you would like to use to parallelize your run.

+-m | --minreads # indicates the minimum number of reads required for a cell to be retained.
+The default is set to 10.

+-1 | --round1barcodes # indicates name of the file containing the barcodes you would like to use for round1.
+These should be provided as a separate file.
+See the provided example for formatting reference.

+-2 | --round2barcodes # indicates name of the file containing the barcodes you would like to use for round2.
+These should be provided as a separate file.
+See the provided example for formatting reference.

+-3 | --round3barcodes # indicates name of the file containing the barcodes you would like to use for round3.
+These should be provided as a separate file.
+See the provided example for formatting reference.

+-f | --fastqF # filepath to the Forward input .fastq file.

+-r | --fastqR # filepath to the Reverse input .fastq file.

+-o | --outputdir # filepath to the desired output directory.

+Users may increase the speed of the run by allocating additonal cores using the -n parameter and increasing the minimum number of reads required for each cell.
+Default values for -1 -2 and -3 are the barcodes provided in the splitseq_demultiplexing download: `Round1_barcodes_new3.txt`, `Round2_barcodes_new3.txt` and `Round3_barcodes_new3.txt`.

 # Benchmarking
 Runtimes will vary depending on the size of the input `.fastq` file, the number of single cells and the capacity of your computer system.
 To benchmark performance a 500,000 read .fastq file was run on 12 cores of our linux cluster.
 Total runtime was 2 hours and 49 minutes.